GoogleChrome/developer.chrome.com/site/en/blog/pop-ups-theyre-making-a-resurgence/index.md

   }
 %}

+{% Video src="video/Dyx9FwYgMyNqy1kMGx8Orz6q0qC3/puMGGAKrwQkbpeBxOj4d.mp4" %}

 ### Actionsheet pop-up

-This demos shows how you could you a pop-up as an actionsheet.
+This demo shows how you could use a pop-up as an actionsheet.

 - Have the pop-up shown by default overriding `display`.
 - Actionsheet is opened with the pop-up trigger.